-Planted by the Stuart family, who originally only wanted to impress visitors as they approached their Georgian mansion, this magnificent road of beech trees is now attracting half a million people from all over the world every year to come visit.
-See for yourself why even the hit HBO series “Game of Thrones” picked this place for their scene where Arya Stark escapes.
-Definitely a photo opportunity not to be missed.
+The first stop is the Dark Hedges, and you will not be disappointed!
+The Dark Hedges are actually beech trees that were planted by the Stuart family, who wanted to impress visitors as they approached their Georgian mansion.
+This magnificent road of beech trees is now attracting half a million people from all over the world every year.
+See for yourself why even the hit HBO series Game of Thrones chose the Dark Hedges to serve as part of the King’s Road.
+This is definitely a photo opportunity not to be missed!

 Constructed in the 13th century by Richard Og de Burgh, 2nd Earl of Ulster, Dunluce Castle is the most striking castles in Ireland.
 Once you have seen it in person, it will not be hard to understand why it has been featured heavily in popular culture.
 Appearing in Led Zeppelin’s album, Houses of the Holy, American musician Jandek’s album, Glasgow Friday, Jackie Chan’s movie, The Medallion, to name a few.
 It is also said to have been the inspiration for C.S.
 Lewis’ The Chronicles of Narnia.

-At this stop you will be given the opportunity to glimpse the Irish landscape, sometimes even the White Park Bay, at its most idyllic: beautiful rolling hills, magnificent seascape and of course the hexagonal/ polygonal stone columns that form the legendary causeway itself, some of which reach 40 feet into the air.
+At this stop you will be given the opportunity to glimpse the Irish landscape, sometimes even the White Park Bay, at its most idyllic: beautiful rolling hills, magnificent seascape and of course the hexagonal/ polygonal stone columns that form the legendary causeway itself — some of which reach 40 feet into the air.

-1800 Back in Belfast
+1500 – 1530 Back in Belfast

 *Please note that all times are approximate.
 The locations might be visited in a different order, depends on traffic and weather.